turingschool/md_launch_curriculum/Mod0/computer-setup.md

 [Loom](https://www.loom.com/) is a free online video tool that allows you to create instantly shareable videos.
 With Loom, you can record your camera, microphone, and desktop simultaneously.
 You will be required to submit videos throughout Mod 0 as part of the coursework.
 Although you can use other tools to accomplish the same goal, we strongly recommend using Loom as it is extremely user-friendly.

 - Please create a free account with Loom using your Turing email address.
-- [Bookmark this webpage on Chrome](https://support.google.com/chrome/answer/188842?hl=en&co=GENIE.Platform%3DDesktop), so that you can easily find it again later.
+- Bookmark the Loom webpage on Chrome so that you can easily find it again later.
+[Here's how](https://support.google.com/chrome/answer/188842?hl=en&co=GENIE.Platform%3DDesktop).
 - If you've never used Loom before, [watch this video](https://youtu.be/iugmJe8uDLE) to familiarize yourself with this tool.

 <br>